Vlhermitte/LensDistortionOpenGL/README.md

 ---

-## Different approach (Not implemented yet)
+## Different approach (Work in progress)
 Instead of applying the distortion to the texture, the position of each vertex can be moved to simulate the distortion.

-The compute the new position of each vertex, we need to apply transformation to get to the clipping coordinates, typically done using the projection-view-model (MVP) matrix.
+To compute the new position of each vertex, we need to apply transformation to get to the clipping coordinates, typically done using the projection-view-model (MVP) matrix.

 ```math